KennyOliver/FlavorLang/README.md

 - **Identifiers**: Alphanumeric sequences used for variables and function names.
 - **Keywords**: Reserved words like `for`, `if`, and `let`.
-- The tokenizer determines if a sequence matches a keyword using the is_keyword function.
+- The lexer determines if a sequence matches a keyword using the is_keyword function.
 - **Example**: `for` → `TOKEN_KEYWORD`, `myVar` → `TOKEN_IDENTIFIER`

 #### 5. Operators